nehruperumalla/30DaysofBackend/Day-1/Readme.md

 ## Internet Protocol(IP) Addresses

 Upon birth, individuals are named for identification, pets are given names, and animals are recognized by their breeds.
 Likewise, each system connected to the internet is assigned a distinct identity known as an IP Address.
-This address is presented in the format xxx.xxx.xxx.xxx, where each x can assume any value between 0 and 255, constituting an IPv4 address.
+This address is presented in the format xxx.xxx.xxx.xxx, where each xxx can assume any value between 0 and 255, constituting an IPv4 address.
 As internet connectivity proliferates and the number of devices surges, the emergence of IPv6 becomes essential.
-IPv6 has a format of xxx.xxx.xxx.xxx.xxx.xxx, featuring 6 parts, with each x ranging from 0 to 255.
+IPv6 has a format of xxx.xxx.xxx.xxx.xxx.xxx, featuring 6 parts, with each xxx ranging from 0 to 255.

 ![image](https://github.com/nehruperumalla/30DaysofBackend/assets/41884444/9dd47a2c-ad53-4442-a1fb-2151255a1c53)